mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 | Red’s Meadow | On-trail | Box | 50 |
 | MTR | On-trail | Box | 155 |

 _Variation: send a box to Tuolumne Meadows instead of Red’s meadow.
-It spaces out the resupply stops better, however TM post office is closed for much of the weekend, and I know a bunch of people who got caught out by this!_
+It spaces out the resupply stops better, however TM post office is closed for much of the weekend, and I know a bunch of people who got caught out by this!_ Also see 2022 update on the potential [Tuolumne Meadows closure](https://www.pcta.org/2022/tuolumne-meadows-campground-closure-89912/)

 #### The Roll-the-Dice
 Pre-planning: not much<br/>